Also known as: Ischemic hepatitis and Shock liver

 Other causes may include:

 If low blood pressure continues for a long time, you may feel weak and lightheaded.
 However, the period of low blood pressure may be brief and produce no symptoms.
 Damage to the liver cells most often does not cause symptoms until it affects liver function.

 Blood clots in the liver's main artery may cause abdominal pain.

 Exams and Tests

 The following tests will be done:

 Treatment depends on the cause.
-Low blood pressure and blood clots must be properly treated.
+Low blood pressure and blood clots must be treated right away.